 Still, the steps the band took for Freeze-Frame were something of a gamble.
-Although they weren’t a multi-platinum act in the years leading up to this record’s release, they’d earned a passionate fan base through years of sweat-soaked, incessant touring — and if they’d made a record that left those listeners crying sellout, they’d be worse off than before.
+They weren't a multi-platinum act in the years leading up to this record's release, but they'd earned a passionate fan base through years of sweat-soaked, incessant touring — and if they'd made a record that left those listeners crying sellout, they'd be worse off than before.

 On the other hand, they'd been gigging since the late '60s and releasing albums nearly as long, and just had a handful of gold records to show for it.
 Like any veteran act, the J. Geils Band had an eye toward slowing the pace at some point — and getting out of debt with their label — and the lure of hit singles made the calculated gamble of Freeze-Frame worth it.

-“I think our audiences will accept the new stuff,” Wolf told the The New York Times at the time.
-“A lot of rock bands tend to underestimate their audience.
-It might not work, but if you don’t challenge yourself when you make an album, why bother?
-At least we aren’t repeating ourselves; Freeze-Frame sure isn’t Love Stinks Again Like We Did Last Summer.”
+"I think our audiences will accept the new stuff," Wolf told the The New York Times.
+"A lot of rock bands tend to underestimate their audience.
+It might not work, but if you don't challenge yourself when you make an album, why bother?
+At least we aren't repeating ourselves; Freeze-Frame sure isn't Love Stinks Again Like We Did Last Summer."

-“We’d rather be successful than unsuccessful – the success gives you some financial stability, a means of putting more money into what you’re doing, into concentrating on it.
-If you want to abuse it, then you abuse it and become an a–hole,” Justman added.
-“The main thing is to be able to continue to grow as musicians and as people.
+"We’d rather be successful than unsuccessful – the success gives you some financial stability, a means of putting more money into what you’re doing, into concentrating on it.
+If you want to abuse it, then you abuse it and become an asshole," Justman said.
+"The main thing is to be able to continue to grow as musicians and as people.
 To grow.
-Just grow.”
+Just grow."